serhargun/Acrome-SMD/docs/index.rst

 Acrome SMD Documentation
 ================================================================================

-Welcome to Acrome SMD - Brushed DC Motor Version Documentation!
+Welcome to Acrome Smart Motor Driver Docs

 In this project, it is aimed that you can manage many motors and sensors provided in the project through a master, thanks to the developed protocol.
-It is designed for you to quickly control any brushed dc motor to be used.
+It is designed for you to quickly control any motor to be used.

 `Acrome Robotics homepage. <https://acrome.net/>`__